Flint Rock WMA

 Allowed during periods when the area is open to public access.

-Permit, Stamp and License Requirements - Recreational use permit and fishing license (not required when frogging).
+Permit, Stamp and License Requirements - Recreational use permit and fishing license (if fishing).
+Recreational use permit (if frogging).

 Legal to Take - See Florida Freshwater Fishing Regulations Summary.